-Listing 4.9: Agent's initial action example
+Listing 5.9: Agent's initial action example

-Send Message For the agents to send a single message to another's, creating this way a communication protocol and a way of interaction, some conditions should be verified, knowing if it is the proper message to send.
-An example of the condition XML code can be seen in 4.10, being constituted by <performative> - label that describes the type of communicative act; <sender> - the agent that sent the message; and optionally <goal> - goal associated to the agent that receives the condition message.
-The <goal> parameter is optional due to the necessity of sending messages independently from the agent's goal in cases that goal is not a constraint.
-The major strength of goal's parameter is in same message reception, with different agent's action, being a constraint for the correct reply choice.
-Within a condition, an action could be performed being an important parameter from the XML model since most of the message's reception is associated an execution constant: GOTO, SURVEY or GOAL.
-In case of GOTO In a condition parameters, multiple actions could be specified, allowing the user, e.g. to create a plan that is constituted by several tasks.
-The XML example in 4.10 is a representation of a simple condition to be associated with a send message modeled behavior.
+- for the correct reply choice.
+Within a condition, an action could be performed being an important parameter from the XML model since most of the message's reception is associated an execution - constant: GOTO, SURVEY or GOAL.
+In case of GOTO In a condition parameters, multiple actions could be specified, allowing the user, e.g. to create a plan that is constituted by several tasks. - The XML example in 5.10 is a representation of a simple condition to be associated with a send message modeled behavior.